Metro Conference women's soccer tournament

-The MAAC women's soccer tournament is the conference championship tournament in soccer for the Metro Atlantic Athletic Conference (MAAC).
+The Metro Conference women's soccer tournament (formerly the MAAC women's soccer tournament) is the conference championship tournament in soccer for the Metro Conference.
 The tournament has been held every year since 1992.
 It is a single-elimination tournament and seeding is based on regular season records.
 The winner, declared conference champion, receives the conference's automatic bid to the NCAA Division I women's soccer championship.

 The tournament consisted of the top six teams from regular season conference play, and in 2024 the tournament expanded to the top eight teams.